 3> select the set of Random Access resources corresponding to the active additionalPCI.

+2> else if the Random Access procedure is initiated by PDCCH order for an LTM candidate cell:

+3> select the set of Random Access resources corresponding to the field Cell indicator in PDCCH order.

 2> else if contention-free Random Access Resources with Msg1 repetition have been provided for this Random Access procedure, and Msg1 repetition number is indicated in rach-ConfigDedicated:

 3> select the set of Random Access resources that is only configured with Msg1 repetition indication and associated with the indicated Msg1 repetition number for this Random Access procedure.